kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

  	- *You*: Our initial screening experiments reduced the list down to 3 factors of interest.
 Now how do we run the rest of the experiments?
  	- *Manager*: Two years ago someone collected these experimental data for the effectiveness of a new catalyst.
 What can you make of this data, and where should we operate the reactor to get optimal yields?
 	- *Colleague*: The current operating conditions give us good yield, but they are quite unstable.
 Small changes in the feed flowrate can quickly lead to an unsafe spike in the temperature and pressure.
 How can we locate other operating conditions that give similar yield values, but are less sensitive to feedrate variability.
+	- *Colleague*: We would like to run experiments by varying temperature and pressure, but operating at both high temperature and pressure is unsafe.
+How do we plan such an experiment?

 ..
 TODO: more questions/answers here